Bear Your Mind: Lyrical content

 The old record was about a very bad relationship I had in my past.
 The new record picks up towards the end of that.
 It deals with the emotional and personal struggles after that relationship and trying to seek my own personal redemption.
 I was blaming all my problems on that relationship, but I realized I had maybe problems in general I need to figure out.

 The album's title is derived from a lyric in the album's seventh track "Andy and I, Uhh...".
-Discussing the song's lyrics, Casto stated that the song is about of the album his struggles with anxiety and body image.
+Discussing the song's lyrics, Castro stated that the song is about of the album his struggles with anxiety and body image.
 That's where the title comes from.
 Castro stated "the lyrics flip back and forth between bearing something and mind and being 'bare' in mind", and in his mind it "just fit."
 He continued, "the album is about carrying the weight of personal burdens so I thought Bear Your Mind just made sense.
 The album art goes along well.
 The mannequin holding the television on its shoulder."